 Here are 9 ways you can keep your finances in check when the parents aren’t around to do it for you:

-1. Banking: Open a student checking/savings account, if you don’t have one already.
-You can speak with a bank rep about a 4 year plan for saving and get some free advice from an expert.
-However, DON’T be tempted by special offers and free gifts into signing up for the bank’s credit card.
+Open a student checking/savings account, if you don’t have one already.
+You can speak with a bank rep about a 4-year plan for saving and get some free advice from an expert.
+However, don’t be tempted by special offers and free gifts into signing up for the bank’s credit card.
 Starting a credit card habit in college is one thing you don’t need to learn.

-2. Expenses: Figure out your monthly expenses, including cell phone bill, meal plan, eating out, entertainment, etc. Now, set a budget for yourself and stick to it.
+Figure out your monthly expenses, including cell phone bills, meal plans, eating out, entertainment, etc. Now, set a budget for yourself and stick to it.
 Share your budget plan with your roommate or friend so you have someone who can hold you accountable.

-3. Student Loans: If you have student loan debt, write down the exact number of your debt and post it on your mirror or your desk.
+If you have student loan debt, write down the exact number of your debt and post it on your mirror or your desk.
 Keeping that daunting number in mind will make you that much more motivated to study hard and get good grades, but will also make you very keen on saving the precious cash you do have.
-Spending your cash effectively and wisely and maybe even earning a bit on the side with a part time job, leads us to the next tip…
+Spending your cash effectively and wisely and maybe even earning a bit on the side with a part-time job, leads us to the next tip…

-4. Part-time Job: Consider part-time work during the semester to boost your student budget.
+Consider part-time work during the semester to boost your student budget.
 The right kind of job could also be very beneficial to your resume if you can find a gig that’s related to your major or study interest.
 Or if you don’t want to mix studying and working, start searching for a summer job now.
+You can also consider a side hustle that provides flexible hours such as Postmates and Instacart.

-6. Student Discounts: Use your student ID to get dining, shopping and activity discounts on campus, around the city or anywhere you go (at home or abroad!).
-With a student ID, you can also get great discounts on bus, train and even air travel.
+Use your student ID to get dining, shopping and activity discounts on campus, around the city or anywhere you go (at home or abroad!).
+With a student ID, you can also get great discounts on the bus, train and air travel.

 Even on days when you’re wondering how in the world you’re going pay off your student loans, just remember that you’re not alone in your student debts.
 Be as cheap as you want–you’re a college student now, and no one is going to judge.